-Asking The Right Questions About The Cities Of The Future | Fast Company
+Asking The Right Questions About The Cities Of The Future

 Bowden and his partners haven’t alighted upon the killer app for their patent-pending filtration masks yet, but they have time—Demo Day is still two months away.

 From the MINI perspective, nurturing smart, scalable ideas is crucial, but identifying the next unicorn isn’t their only goal.
 To hear the accelerator’s managing director, Micah Kotch, tell it, the returns the automaker is looking for go beyond a return on their investment.
-“We’re not a venture-capital firm,” he says.
-“As an urban brand, MINI is interested in a dialogue with people shaping the future of our cities.
-We’re interested in listening and learning ‘what are the right questions we should be asking about the future of our cities.’”
+“We’re not a traditional venture-capital firm,” he says.
+“As an urban brand built on challenging convention, MINI is working to develop solutions that are truly relevant to our shared existence in cities.
+That doesn’t happen without a dialogue with people shaping the future of our cities, asking the hard questions and solving really big problems.”

 Why is it incumbent on an automaker to ask these questions?
-“Because the future of mobility is inherently linked to the built environment; to the energy, water, and waste grids; and to other pieces of urban infrastructure,” Kotch says.
+“Because we believe mobility is a fundamental human right, and the future of mobility is inherently linked to city infrastructure: to the built environment, to the energy grid, and to other pieces of our existing urban fabric,” Kotch says.
 “It allows us to widen the aperture to understand where real innovation is taking place.”

 So, what might those questions about the future of cities be, and how does each startup in the current URBAN-X cohort intend to answer them?
 After spending a month so far mentoring these startups as FastCo.Works’ “urbanist-in-residence,” here’s my sense: